robert17/iotf-rtd/docs/embeddedc/embedcintro.rst

-IBM Internet of Things Foundation for Embedded C - Introduction
+Embedded C Client Library - Introduction
 ==================================================================

-The Embedded C client library is used for interacting with the Internet of Things Foundation.
+The Embedded C client library is used to interact with the IBM Internet of Things Foundation.
 This library will enable devices to communicate with the IoT Foundation Cloud service using the MQTT protocol.

 The Embedded C client library also contains two sample applications, the helloWorld.c sample and the sampleDevice.c sample These samples are detailed in Embedded C Client Library Samples.